Nikkor AF-S 24-70mm f/2.8G ED - Review / Test Report - Analysis

 Similar to its predecessor the AF-S 24-70mm ED exhibits a very slight degree (~1.1%) of barrel

-distortions at 24mm decreasing to marginal pincushion distortions beyond.
+distortion at 24mm decreasing to marginal pincushion distortion beyond.
 This is exceptional

 for a standard zoom lens (on an APS-C DSLR).

 Please note that some users reported that the lens seems to produce a quite hefty amount of

 barrel distortion at 24mm when used on a full format DSLR.

 Move the mouse cursor over the focal length text marks below to observe the respective distortions

 The chart above has a real-world size of about 120x80cm.